 - a.
 Qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of student with disabilities; - b.
-Knowledgeable about the general curriculum; and - c.
+Knowledgeable about the general curriculum; and

+- c.
 Knowledgeable about the availability or resources of the local education agency. - 12.
 English Language Learners (ELL): Students at the School who are of limited proficiency in English will be served by the ELL program.
 The School shall meet the requirements of the LULAC, et al. vs. State Board of Education Consent Decree.
 The School shall require parents to complete a home language survey.
 If the survey indicates the dominance of a language other than English, the School shall administer the ELL Language Assessment Battery.
 The School agrees that at least one staff member shall be trained by the Sponsor to manage the requirements of ELL.
 An individual ELL plan must be developed for every student identified as limited English proficient.
 Development of the ELL plan must be a joint effort between the Sponsor and the School.
 This process shall be in compliance with District, state and federal guidelines.
 With the exception of an IEP, an ELL plan shall supersede any other educational plan developed by the School.
-All educational services provided to a student pursuant to an ELL plan must be funded by the School.

-- 13. Federal and State Reports: Unless otherwise exempted by §1002.33, F.S., the School will complete federal and state reports in accordance with the timelines and specifications of the Sponsor and the state Department of Education. - 14.
+All educational services provided to a student pursuant to an ELL plan must be funded by the School. - 13.
+Federal and State Reports: Unless otherwise exempted by §1002.33, Florida Statutes, the School will complete federal and state reports in accordance with the timelines and specifications of the Sponsor and the state Department of Education. - 14.
 Discipline: The School agrees to maintain a safe learning environment at all times.
 The School shall follow state law and develop policies for a Code of Student Conduct.
 The Code of Student Conduct shall be incorporated into a parent/student handbook and made available to parents and the Sponsor.
 The implementation of the School's disciplinary policy shall be determined by the School's governing body or its designee.
 Hearings on matters relating to the implementation of the disciplinary policy shall be conducted by the School's governing body or its designee.
 The rules and procedures by which students may be disciplined shall be consistent with the requirements of due process and with the federal laws and regulations governing the placement of students with disabilities.
 The School agrees to follow state law regarding corporal punishment. - 15.
-Change of Placement/Expulsion: The School shall follow the Sponsor's change of placement/expulsion procedures for any student they propose to remove from the school due to inappropriate or disruptive behavior.
+Change of Placement/Expulsion/Dismissal: The School shall follow the Sponsor's change of placement/expulsion procedures for any student they propose to remove from the school due to inappropriate or disruptive behavior.
+The School shall not have a change of placement/expulsion policy different from the Sponsor's change of placement/expulsion procedures.
+The School shall not dismiss any student through a process other than the District's change of placement/expulsion process.
 Change of placement/expulsion hearings shall be conducted by the Sponsor's Hearing Masters.
 Expulsion from the Hillsborough County School System shall remain the decision of the School Board of Hillsborough County.